• Manifesto

 Clean drinking water is essential to human health.
 Access to this natural resource is already under stress from climate change and PFAS pollution is adding to this pressure.
 Governments must act now to eliminate PFAS pollution before we lose access to more clean drinking water sources.

-- PFAS cannot be easily removed from drinking water.
+• PFAS cannot be easily removed from drinking water.
 EurEau, the European Federation of National Associations of Water Services representing water services providers from 30 countries, alerts that “While technologies exist to remove most PFAS, they are unsustainable, mainly due to their technical complexity, resource intensity (water, energy, treatment chemicals etc.) and the generation of PFAS-containing residues.
 Reliance on end-of-pipe solutions creates a substantial stumbling block on the water sector’s journey towards climate neutrality”[47].
+In the case of TFA this chemical is so mobile that normal filter methods don’t work at all to remove it and the one option (reverse osmosis) is prohibitively expensive[48].

 7. PFAS in products create a barrier to the circular economy and a waste problem yet to be solved